tercen/webapp_template/docs/01_Tutorial_FirstWebApp.md

 ##### 1.1.
 Library Requirements

 A detailed overview on how to import <code>Workflow</code> GitHub repositories is described in [this video](https://www.youtube.com/watch?v=JaFlgRekJP8).
-In this tutorial, we will need to import [the example UMAP workflow, version 0.0.2](https://github.com/tercen/webapp_tutorial_workflow) into our library.
+Briefly, we want to create a **project from Git** in a library team.
+In this tutorial, we will need to import [the example UMAP workflow, version 0.0.3](https://github.com/tercen/webapp_tutorial_workflow) into our library.

 This workflow has 3 main features: